ADP VS Paychex Comparison

 - You run a small- to medium-sized business

-- You require add-on features like benefits administration and employee screening.
+- You require add-on features, such as benefits administration and employee screening

 Paychex is another solid choice for strong payroll features, such as automatic payroll tax filing, direct deposit, and new hire reporting.
-Paychex’s wealth of tools and features can be a big plus to securing a full-service payroll and HR system.
-While the lack of time tracking and attendance capabilities, plus limited integrations, could increase costs through extra add-ons, a committed payroll specialist could reduce your payroll processing workload enough to justify the heftier price tag.
+Paychex’s wealth of tools and features can be a big plus for securing a full-service payroll and HR system.
+While the lack of time-tracking and attendance capabilities, plus limited integrations, could increase costs through extra add-ons, a committed payroll specialist could reduce your payroll processing workload enough to justify the heftier price tag.